The Naked Week: Ep5. Tariffic Trump retaliation, and Woop Woop - it's the sound of the Thought Police.

 Chocolate that tastes like sick, 700%.

-Getting the dates the wrong way around, 8,000%.
+Getting the dates the wrong way round, 8,000%.

 It's 11.9.

+But, Larry, is there any common ground?
+Is there any way to lower tensions?
 Is there anything we can agree that neither of us wants to import?

-James Corden, great.
+James Corden, agreed.

-For instance, Every breath you take is a stalker's anthem and Roxanne is too shouty.
+Now, criticising the police is easy.
+For instance, every breath you take is a stalker's anthem and Roxanne is too shouty.

-But sometimes sometimes criticizing His Majesty's constabulary is even easier because they do tend to bring it upon themselves.
+But sometimes criticizing His Majesty's constabulary is even easier because they do tend to bring it upon themselves.

 This week alone, we've had three high-profile instances of police plunging into a row over heavy-handed tactics.